-A project is a file with the .mepx extension that stores all your work on the slideshow, including the order of videos on the storyboard, and any other changes you have made while editing the video.
-Project files can only be opened with Movavi Video Editor or Movavi Slideshow Maker.
+A project is a file with the \.mep2 extension that stores all your work on the movie, including the order of videos on the storyboard, and any other changes you have made while editing the video.
+Project files can only be opened with Movavi Video Editor.